knpuniversity/rest/knpu/plan.md

 ##### CHAPTER 2: POST

-- create a POST endpoint to create a new character
+- create a POST endpoint to create a new programmer
   - no validation
   - intro to 201 response